dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/spark-configs.md

 :::

-There are three prerequisites for the `merge` incremental strategy:
-- Creating the table in Delta file format
+**Usage notes:** The `merge` incremental strategy requires:
+- `file_format: delta`
-- Using Databricks Runtime 5.1 and above
+- Databricks Runtime 5.1 and above
-- Specifying a `unique_key`

 dbt will run an [atomic `merge` statement](https://docs.databricks.com/spark/latest/spark-sql/language-manual/merge-into.html) which looks nearly identical to the default merge behavior on Snowflake and BigQuery.
+If a `unique_key` is specified (recommended), dbt will update old records with values from new records that match on the key column.
+If a `unique_key` is not specified, dbt will forgo match criteria and simply insert all new records (similar to `append` strategy).

 <Tabs
   defaultValue="source"